-If you file for Chapter 7 bankruptcy, you generally cannot get rid of second mortgages, home equity lines of credit (HELOCs), or home equity loans.
-However, due to a a few recent bankruptcy cases coming out of the Eleventh Circuit Court of Appeals, you may be able to strip off (remove) these types of liens in Chapter 7 if you live in Alabama, Florida, or Georgia.
+If you file for Chapter 7 bankruptcy, you cannot get rid of second mortgages, home equity lines of credit (HELOCs), or home equity loans.
+Filers in the Eleventh Circuit Court of Appeals, are no longer able to strip off (remove) these types of liens in Chapter 7 bankruptcy.

 (Learn more about what happens to your home and mortgage in Chapter 7 bankruptcy.)